 This would be an unfortunate downgrade for the Cyclones as Ash has not been successful in three years at Rutgers, after being Ohio State DC for a while

 Current TCU head coach.
 Patterson has been at TCU since 2000 and has been mentioned as a possible replacement for Bill Snyder (when the legend finally steps away)

 - Oklahoma – Josh Heupel

 Current head coach at UCF, previously played QB for Oklahoma from 1999-2000.
 He was the Sooners OC from 2011-2014 before being fired.
 Current Virginia Tech head coach Justin Fuente started 5 games at QB for Oklahoma, before transferring.
-Heupel’s longer stay at OU gives him the nod.
+Heupel’s longer stay at OU and 12-0 record in 2018, gives him the nod.